dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

 ## Changes to existing apps
 The above proposal will impact behavior of existing apps (because framework resolution is in `hostfxr` which is global on the machine for all frameworks).
-This is mostly a description of the changes as they apply to apps using either default, `rollForwardOnNoCandidateFx` or `applyPatches`.
+This is a description of the changes as they apply to apps using either default, `rollForwardOnNoCandidateFx` or `applyPatches`.

 ### Roll on patches-only will now roll from release to pre-release
 When `rollForwardOnNoCandidateFx` is disabled (set to `0` which is not the default) the existing behavior is to never roll forward to a pre-release version.
 If the settings is any other value (Minor/Major) it would roll forward to pre-release version if there's no available matching release version.